-Goyal meets senior opposition leaders ahead of Monsoon session | Politics
+Goyal meets senior Opposition leaders ahead of Monsoon Session | Politics

 - India

-Newly-appointed Leader of the House in Rajya Sabha Piyush Goyal on Friday met senior opposition leaders including former prime minister and Congress leader Manmohan Singh, his party colleague Anand Sharma and NCP leader Sharad Pawar ahead of the Monsoon session of Parliament beginning July 19.
+Newly-appointed Leader of House in Rajya Sabha Piyush Goyal met senior Opposition leaders including former prime minister and Congress veteran Manmohan Singh, his party colleague Anand Sharma and NCP supremo Sharad Pawar ahead of the Monsoon Session of Parliament beginning Monday.

+Sources said Goyal met the former prime minister Friday and Anand Sharma Thursday evening.
+He spent around half an hour with Manmohan Singh.

-The interactions with senior opposition leaders are being seen as an outreach exercise by the government ahead of the session.
+The interactions with senior opposition leaders are also being seen as an outreach exercise by the government ahead of the Parliament session.

-The interactions come days after Union minister Goyal was named as Leader of the House in Rajya Sabha in place of Thaawarchand Gehlot who has been made governor of Karnataka.
+The interactions come days after Goyal was named the Leader of House in Rajya Sabha in place of Thaawarchand Gehlot who has been made the governor of Karnataka.

 The session beginning Monday would conclude on August 13.